• Home

 • How to store batbouts?

-The recipe for batbout is very simple and, like bread, the dough can be kneaded by hand or in a stand mixer.
-In Morocco, batbouts can be found in bakeries.
-They are sold in bags, ready to be stuffed.
+The recipe for moroccan pita bread is very simple and, like bread, the dough can be kneaded by hand or with a stand mixer.
+In Morocco, batbouts are often found in bakeries, sold in bags and ready to be stuffed.

-The recipe is so simple and affordable that it would be a shame not to make these batbouts at home.
+The recipe is so easy and affordable that it would be a shame not to make these batbouts at home.

 recipe for batbouts easy Moroccan flatbread for ramadan

-Even if you’re a beginner in the kitchen, by following the recipe step by step, you’ll be able to get them just right.
+Even if you’re a beginner in the kitchen, following the recipe step by step will help you get them just right.

-Batbouts are very practical because you can make a large quantity in a short time and freeze the desired amount in separate portions.
+Batbouts are very practical because you can make a large batch in a short time and freeze portions for later use.

-When you’re in the mood for a quick and easy dinner or a Sunday brunch, just take out the desired quantity and let them come to room temperature while you prepare the stuffing of your choice.
+When you want a quick and easy dinner or a relaxed Sunday brunch, simply take out the amount you need and let them come to room temperature while you prepare your favorite fillings.

-You can adapt the fillings to suit your tastes and food preferences or simply use whatever ingredients you have on hand.
+You can adapt the fillings to suit your tastes, dietary preferences, or just use whatever ingredients you have on hand.

-A can of tuna, a few salad leaves, a little mayonnaise, some corn and you have delicious tuna batbouts.
-They go with just about everything, much to our delight.
+For example, a can of tuna, a few salad leaves, a little mayonnaise, and some corn makes delicious tuna batbouts.
+They pair well with almost anything.
 You can even fill them with leftover roast chicken.

 soft Moroccan mini batbout

-The dough: It’s important to knead it for 12 minutes to develop the gluten and achieve a smooth, supple, and elastic texture.
+The Dough: It’s important to knead it for 12 minutes to develop the gluten and achieve a smooth, supple, and elastic texture.
 The dough should not be sticky.
-Since water absorption varies from one flour to another, start with half the water and gradually add the rest as you knead.
-Stop adding when the dough pulls away from the sides of the mixer, remaining soft and non-sticky.
+Because water absorption can vary between flours, start with half of the water and gradually add the rest as you knead.
+Stop adding water once the dough pulls away from the sides of the mixer while remaining soft and non-sticky.

-Batbouts can be made with flour alone or by replacing up to half of it with fine semolina, extra-fine semolina, or durum wheat flour.
-You can adjust the ratio to your preference, as long as you don’t exceed 50%.
-A 50/50 mix gives excellent results.
+Batbouts can be made with all-purpose flour alone, or by substituting up to half of it with fine semolina, extra-fine semolina, or durum wheat flour.
+You can adjust the ratio to your liking, as long as it doesn’t exceed 50%.
+A 50/50 mix yields excellent results.

-Rising time: Cover the dough and let it rise in a warm, draught-free place for 1 to 1.5 hours, depending on the ambient temperature.
-It should double in size.
+Rising Time: Cover the dough and let it rise in a warm, draft-free place for 1 to 1.5 hours, depending on the room temperature, until it doubles in size.

-Rolling out: Punch down the dough and knead it briefly to form a smooth ball.
-If you’ve made a large batch like I do, divide the dough in half and shape each part into a ball.
+Rolling Out: Punch down the dough and knead it briefly to form a smooth ball.
+If you’ve made a large batch, divide the dough in half and shape each portion into a ball.

-Roll the ball you’re about to use in extra-fine semolina or durum wheat flour.
-Keep the other ball well covered to prevent it from drying out.
+Coat the ball you’re going to use with extra-fine semolina or durum wheat flour.
+Keep the other ball covered to prevent it from drying out.

-Roll out the dough thinly to a thickness of 5 mm (0.5 cm), dusting the work surface with flour to prevent sticking.
-By spreading thinly, you will obtain batbouts with little crumb and which will inflate like small balloons.
-This is what we look for in batbouts so that we can stuff them.
+Roll out the dough thinly to a thickness of 5 mm (about 3/16 inch), dusting the work surface with flour to prevent sticking.
+Rolling the dough thinly will give you batbouts with a light crumb that puff up like little balloons.
+This is exactly what we want in batbouts so they can be easily stuffed.

-Cut discs with a cookie cutter or a glass according to the size you want.
-I use a 7.5 cm cutter to make mini batbouts as shown in the photos.
-It’s the perfect size for bites that are pleasant to hold in the hand, neither too small nor too large.
+Cut the dough into discs using a cookie cutter or a glass, depending on the size you want.
+I use a 7.5 cm (3-inch) cookie cutter for mini batbouts like in the photos.
+This is the perfect size for bite-sized pieces that are easy to hold, not too small and not too big.

-Carefully place the discs on a tea towel, cover and leave to rise for 30 minutes.
+Place the discs carefully on a clean towel so they don’t lose their shape, cover them, and let them rise for 30 minutes.

-To achieve batbouts that inflate like balloons, you need to turn them over several times.
-As soon as the disc of dough holds together, turn it over.
-In the photo below, the two batbouts at the top (where my signature is) need to be turned.
-Flip from one side to the other every 10 seconds or so.
+To get batbouts that puff up like little balloons, you need to flip them several times.
+Once a disc holds its shape, turn it over.
+In the photo below, the two batbouts at the top (where my signature is) need to be flipped.
+Turn them from one side to the other about every 10 seconds.

 baking Moroccan batbouts Don’t wait until one side is golden, or the bread won’t puff up.
 It will take about 6 minutes to cook. pan-frying batbouts